 Considerable reasons exist for why employers might consider hiring part-time staff.

 - Many employers hire part-time employees to cut down on their costs of labor.
 They can save substantially by not offering benefits to part-time staff.
 For a small business owner, hiring first employees, starting with part-time staff is less risky in terms of financial commitment.

 - Additionally, not all jobs require the services of an employee full time.
 Combining jobs may not fit the employee's skill set even if the employer had a second part-time job available.

 - You may want to consider hiring part-time employees to expand your ability to recruit qualified employees.
 For example, a stay at home parent may have the exact qualifications you need, but the individual is only available to work outside of the home from 9 until 3.
 College students often seek part-time work.
 Another person may work as a freelance writer but seek the cushion of a part-time job for times when assignments are lean.
 A retiree may seek part-time work to supplement his income, alleviate boredom, or because he wants to feel gainfully contributing again.
 (With retirees, employees gain knowledge and a mentor for younger, less experienced staff.)

 - Another advantage to hiring part-time employees is you have the opportunity to try an employee out before you commit to hiring him full time.
 It helps employers assess the individual's cultural fit, job fit, skills, and ability to learn and contribute.

 - Some employers believe that part-time employees are not as committed to their employer and their job.

 - They may also take longer to learn the company culture, how to get work done in the organization and the components of their own job.

-- Part-time staff are more difficult to retain, especially if the individual wants to work full-time and a full-time job never materializes.
+- Part-time staff is more difficult to retain, especially if the individual wants to work full-time and a full-time job never materializes.

-Part-time employees may belong in your organization.
+Part-time employees may belong to your organization.
 The best match occurs when both the employer and the employee see part-time work as a win.